roboconf/roboconf.github.io/en/user-guide/reusability-in-models.md

 we know two things: first, it exports **ip** and **port** variables.
 Second, it will be resolved by the load balancer.

 Roboconf will draw the right links between components just with these declarations.
+Read [this page](inheritance-and-variables.html) for more information about how facets impact variable exports.

 ## Scopes